AmielCyber/MacDotFiles/README.md

 ## TO DO

-I may add a vim configuration slightly adjusted from my linux terminal in the future.
+- [ ] Add a vim configuration slightly adjusted from my linux terminal in the future.

-[x] Separate neovim settings, plugins, mappings, and lua code in different files instead of having everything in a single init.vim file (done).
+- [x] Separate neovim settings, plugins, mappings, and lua code in different files instead of having everything in a single init.vim file.